World-Class Cybersecurity Professionals at your Service

 • Help organisations be better prepared and equipped to manage the different aspects of a cyber-crisis.

-These compliance requirements and guidelines are specifically aimed at entities operating in the banking, finance, insurance, critical national infrastructure and the government sectors.
-It can be a challenge to meet these compliance requirements and design a plan of action that can help an organisation achieve these regulatory demands.
+These compliance requirements and guidelines are generally specific to entities operating in the banking, finance, insurance, critical national infrastructure and the government sectors.
+However, It can be a challenge to meet these compliance requirements and design a plan of action that can help an organisation achieve these regulatory demands.
 CM-Alliance has designed the Cyber Crisis Tabletop Exercise to help businesses achieve their annual compliance requirements and prepare management and executives to be ready for an actual crisis.

 The Figure below lists some of the regulations and guidance from around the world: